JesusLuvsYooh/Black-Prediction/README.md

 # To Do
 No promises.

-- Add custom network time and frame management.
+- Add first person view and rotation.
+- Add Rigidbody/KCC example.
+- Add editor helper so the user does not need to edit the scripts directly.
 - Add interpolation for reconciliation.
-- Add first person view.
-- Make it rotate properly.
-The default Unity controller is not great at handling positional and rotational data.
-- Add Rigidbody support.
-- Add editor helper so the user does not need to edit the scripts directly.
 - Add performance checks to save bandwidth.
 - Support non-mirror networking solutions.